jonathantompson/jtil/README.md

 - \\lib\\MAC\_OS\_X\\
 - \\jtil\\

 So the dependancy headers and static libraries (.lib on Windows and .a on Mac OS X) are separated by OS and exist in directories at the same level as jtil.
-I have pre-compiled the dependency and put them in dropbox, let me know if you need the link.
+I have pre-compiled the dependencies and put them in dropbox, let me know if you need the link.

 **Style**
 ---------